gdiphil/nagiosplugin/README.md

 ## One more thing...

-The API changed completely compared to v1.3, also the default command line options.
+The API changed completely compared to v1.3 as well as the default command line options (they are gone).
-I suggest that you use 3rd party [CLI Option Parsers](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers) because everyone might have different preferences.
+I suggest that you use 3rd party [CLI Option Parsers](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers) because everyone has different preferences on this.

 Please let me know if you find this usefull or if you want to contribute!